ADolkun/local-rag/docs/troubleshooting.md

 Each step of the RAG process is logged into this file whether the required step was successful or encountered an error.

-Reviewing this log can give you insights into what took place when processing your documents.
+Reviewing this log can give you insights into what took place when processing your files.